cleverpush/cleverpush-developer-docs/docs/sdks/android/methods.md

 <!--END_DOCUSAURUS_CODE_TABS-->

-### Disabling banners
+### Disabling/Enabling App Banners

+App banners are enabled by default.

-You can also disable app banners temporarily, e.g. during a splash screen.
-Banners are enabled by default.
+You can temporarily disable app banners, for example during a splash screen or while navigating between screens.

-If a banner would show during this time, it is added to an internal queue and shown when calling `enableAppBanners`.
+If a banner is triggered while banners are disabled, it will be added to an internal queue and automatically displayed once `enableAppBanners()` is called.

 <!--DOCUSAURUS_CODE_TABS-->